Desk with Laptop, Calculator, Files and small model of house with epc colours

 The brick bond of a cavity wall is normally such that all the bricks are laid lengthways.
 The long side of a brick is called the 'stretcher', and ordinarily you will only see stretchers across the external face of a cavity wall.
 Additionally, the thickness of the wall is likely to be around 275mm or slightly more.

-Stretcher Bond Brickwork - suggesting a cavity wall Stretcher Bond Brickwork - suggesting a cavity wall
+Stretcher Bond Brickwork - one indicator of a cavity wall Stretcher Bond Brickwork - one indicator of a cavity wall

 In comparison, a solid brick wall is usually constructed with bricks laid both lengthways and also across the depth of the wall, with the wall being two (or possibly three) bricks thick.
 As you look at the external elevation of the property you'd expect to see a mixture of long faces of the bricks and also the shorter (end) faces of the bricks.
 These end faces are called 'headers'.
 The thickness of this type of wall is likely to be around 225mm or possibly 345mm (for a two brick thick solid wall and a three brick thick solid wall).

-'English Bond' brickwork - indicating a solid brick wall 'English Bond' brickwork - indicating a solid brick wall
+'English Bond' brickwork - indicating a solid brick wall 'English Bond' brickwork - the mix of headers and stretchers is an indicator of a solid brick wall

 There are various patterns in which the bricks can be laid, and this example is called English Bond, where a whole row of stretchers is alternated with a whole row of headers.